Apply for FAFSA or CA Dream Act! Application process begins every year on October 1

-The application process begins every year on January 1.
-The priority filing date is March 2.
-Applications can still be submitted after the priority filling date, however funding may be limited.
+Students are encouraged to file the FAFSA or CA Dream Act Application by the priority filing date (March 2).
+Applications can be submitted after the priority filling date, however funding may be limited.

-- Go to the FAFSA website to learn about the FAFSA process and complete the application on-line
+- Go to FAFSA to complete the application on-line

 - Or download and complete a paper version of the FAFSA.

-Renewal Applicants (Students who have previously applied for financial aid)
+Renewal Applicants (Students who have previously completed FAFSA)

-- Complete your FAFSA online by selecting the application pertaining to the academic year of attendance
+- Complete your application online by selecting the application pertaining to the academic year of attendance

 View the following links for additional information about financial aid: